 How Does Candida Take Over?

 The next stage of the candida growth process is a result of the intestinal absorption of ama into the liver and blood via the portal system.
 This can disturb digestion, the ability to detox, and the manufacturing of the body’s major tissues.

-The dhatus are formed in a carefully designed succession, and if any one of the dhatus are improperly formed then the production of sukra will be inhibited.
-Sukra, the final culmination of the digestive process and of dhatu development, provides the body with immunity, procreation, vitality, luster, long life, and health.
+The dhatus are formed in a carefully designed succession, and if any one of the dhatus is improperly formed, the production of sukra and ojas will be inhibited.
+Sukra and ojas are the final culmination of the digestive process and of dhatu development, provides the body with needed ojas for procreation, vitality, luster, long life, and health.

 Reigning it Back In

 From an Ayurvedic perspective, there are two important strategies when it comes to controlling candida: